Apolo-X1/AI-PROJECT/README.md

 # AI-PROJECT-
-Here we gonna create a AI
+Here we gonna create an AI